 Webtrends deletes client data, including backups, within ninety (90) days following termination of the agreement.
 Please refer to Webtrends’ Data Retention Policy (Exhibit B to Webtrends’ Terms of Subscription Service) for more information about data retention during the term of the agreement.

 Does Webtrends provide clients with the option to delete client data?

 Webtrends supports the deletion of client data; however, this needs to be done in conjunction with Webtrends’ Technical Support team pursuant to a Statement of Work.

 Does Webtrends utilize augmentation data?

 Yes.
-Webtrends uses augmentation data from NetAcuity and Device Atlas to provide additional geographical and device information in reports.
+Webtrends augments client data with information from third party systems to provide additional geographical and device information in reports.
 No information is shared with these third parties.

 Where is the data held?

-Webtrends leverages data collection centers in Australia, Netherlands, and the United States.
+Webtrends leverages data collection centers in the United States, Ireland, and Germany.
 All data is processed and stored in the United States.